-Janice Leahy is a Life and Laughter Coach and she will be joining us for our January meeting to help us set our goals for 2019.
+Janice Leahy is a Life and Laughter Coach and she gave us a headstart to the New Year by helping us set our goals for 2019.

 This is one of her blogposts to give you a flavour of her work with clients using NLP.